Evidence of the pair instability gap from black hole masses: Methods

 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for for computational resources provided by the LIGO Laboratory computing cluster at California Institute of Technology supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under cooperative agreement PHY-1764464.
 This paper carries LIGO Document Number LIGO-P2500453.

 { \ }

 {\bf Author contributions}

 The analyses in this work were carried out by Tong.
 Fishbach and Thrane served as Tong's supervisors, providing guidance and assisting with the writing of the manuscript.
 Additional support was provided by Mould, Callister, Farah, and Banagiri, who provided suggestions for analyses and helped interpret the results.
 Guttman performed the maximum population likelihood distribution analysis.
 Mould contributed to the initial code development.
 Galaudage helped with plotting.
-Beltran-Martinez, Farr, Galaudage, Godrey, Heinzel, Kalomenopoulos, Miller and Vijaykumar contributed to the conception of this work.
+Beltran-Martinez, Farr, Galaudage, Godrey, Heinzel, Kalomenopoulos, Miller and Vijaykumar contributed to preliminary population inference that motivated this study.
 All authors contributed to editing the manuscript.

 { \ }